kylemikableh/BTWaD-ThreeJS/README.md

 ## Three.js
 The [Three.js project](https://threejs.org/) is a library written in JavaScript that allows developers to use 3D models in a webbrowser with many customizations.
 Detailed examples and documentation are located here and is the backbone of this project

+## Bootstrap 4
+The [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) library is a library that allows for a responsive, modern UI that makes designing a web page much easier by removing the need to design custom CSS.

 ## SketchUp and Obj files
 This project used [SketchUp](https://www.sketchup.com/) to texture the models.
 The Three.js part of this project uses .obj files instead of the standard .skp which comes from the SketchUp program.
 Thus, an [online converter](https://www.sketchup.com/) can be used to convert files from SketchUp into the required .obj file